JuliaAI/LearnAPI.jl/docs/src/index.md

 **Note.** In the future, LearnAPI.jl may become the new foundation for the [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) toolbox created by the same developers.
-However, LearnAPI.jl is meant as a general purpose, standalone, lightweight, low level API for machine learning algorithms (and has no reference to the "machines" used there).
+However, LearnAPI.jl is meant as a general purpose, stand-alone, lightweight, low level API for machine learning algorithms (and has no reference to the "machines" used there).